-Cluster ENACT – Making the Grand Est a European Leader in Artificial Intelligence (AI)
+AI Grand Est ENACT – Making Eastern France a European Leader in Artificial Intelligence

 Key Figures

-Thanks to the support of the State, the Grand Est region, the Metropolises of the Grand Est, and local authorities, this initiative – funded to the tune of €50 million over 5 years – was officially launched on January 1, 2025.
+Thanks to the support of the State, the Region Grand Est , the main cities in Eastern France as well as local authorities, this initiative – funded to the tune of €50 million over 5 years – was officially launched on January 1, 2025.

 ENACT already has more than 2,500 students trained each year, nearly 200 researchers and research professors, and 50 companies – mainly from the Grand Est – supporting the project.
 The cluster’s goal is to double these numbers within 5 years by focusing on themes identified as differentiating strengths of the Grand Est: